adadkins/reddit_ui/reddit_comment_puller/README.md

 - There are a lot of "No Data returned for comment" from praw.
 Investigate cause.
 Its likely I'm not handling deleted or removed comments correctly.

 - Clean up code.
 Error handling is duplicated.
 SQL statements and commits are duplicated.
-Could easily be abstracted and cleaned up.
+Could be abstracted and cleaned up.

+- ~~fatal error if columns are not long enough for author or body~~ permanently fix temporary 5000 character limit patch